IanABarry/IanABarry.github.io/pages/cv.md

 <br><b>Email:</b> ian.barry@utexas.edu
 <br><b>LinkedIn:</b> linkedin.com/in/barryian/

-Senior undergraduate student at the University of Texas at Austin interested in using a humanistic approach to protect biodiversity.
-Proponent of accessibility and intercultural competency in educational outreach for history and science.
+<br><p>Senior undergraduate student at the University of Texas at Austin interested in using a humanistic approach to protect biodiversity.
+Proponent of accessibility and intercultural competency in educational outreach for history and science.</p>

 <br>
 <h3>Education</h3>